LeCoeliaque/Spotify-Thing/README.md

 As someone who listens to music nearly constantly, I hope that this device will be a cool novelty item to sit on my desk or nightstand for easy control without messing with my phone.

+# AI Disclosure
+I am unfamiliar with the parallel computing and Display functions so I used Claude.ai to help move the spotify polling to a separate core and to create UI navigation + Playlist discovery.

 # Hardware Setup